Chenglu0426/FairGraphFL/README.md

 # Towards Fair Graph Federated Learning via Incentive Mechanisms
 ### About
 This is the Pytorch implementation of the paper "[Towards Fair Graph Federated Learning via Incentive Mechanisms](http://arxiv.org/abs/2312.13306)" accepted by AAAI-2024.
+Our work aims to build a fair graph federated learning framework, which could motivate the participants of graph federated learning to actively contribute to the whole federation.
 ### Setup
 The script has been tested running under Python 3.6.5, with the following packages installed (along with their dependencies):